Trade partners, visit our partners site for resources, tips and help.

 While a ductless system can be used as a primary heat source, homeowners are encouraged to keep their existing electric heating units as supplementary heating in case of extreme weather conditions or for use in hard-to-reach extremities of the home.

-Ductless systems are highly efficient, using 25 to 50 percent less energy than baseboard, wall and ceiling heat or electric furnaces.
+Ductless systems are highly efficient, using 25 to 50 percent less energy than zonal heat types, such as baseboard, wall and ceiling heat or electric forced-air furnaces.
 Three key factors account for the high efficiency of a ductless system:

 1. Ductless systems allow the user to control each heating and cooling zone independently, eliminating the costly overheating and over-cooling common to central air systems.
 You no longer need to pay to heat or cool unoccupied rooms.

-3. Modern ductless systems have extremely good Seasonal Energy Efficiency Ratios, or SEER, between 16 and 22, and Heating Seasonal Performance Factors, or HSPF, between 8½ and 11.
+3. Modern ductless systems have extremely good Seasonal Energy Efficiency Ratios, or SEER, between 16 and 22, and Heating Seasonal Performance Factors, or HSPF, that range from 9 to 12 or greater.

 Ductless heating and cooling systems were developed in Japan in the 1970s and have since become...